semgr8ns/semgr8s/docs/usage.md

 They are added as a list under `.application.remoteRules` `charts/semgr8s/values.yaml`.
 Simply reference the respective rule(set) as you would for a local installation, e.g. `p/kubernetes`.
 Remote rules can currently only be configured prior to deployment and changes require re-installation of Semgr8s.
+However, it is possible to use [private rules](https://semgrep.dev/docs/writing-rules/private-rules) via [*Semgrep login*](#semgrep-login) feature.
+Adding, changing, or modifying private rules and even rulesets propagates to the running Semgr8s installation.

 !!! warning
     Remote rules require requests to external resources.